qiime2/docs/source/tutorials/moving-pictures.rst

      --p-where "[body-site]='gut'" \
      --o-filtered-table gut-table.qza

 ANCOM-BC operates on a FeatureTable[Frequency] QIIME 2 artifact.
-We can run ANCOM-BC on the subject column to determine what features differ in abundance across the gut samples of the two subjects.
+We can run ANCOM-BC on the subject column to determine what features differ in abundance across gut samples of the two subjects.

 .. command-block::
    qiime composition ancombc \